LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-21-Kubernetes-From-Scratch-On-AWS/README.md

 ## Table of Contents

 * Overview
-* Project Goal
+* Why I Built This
 * Architecture
 * Technologies Used
-* Prerequisites
 * Project Structure
-* Implementation Steps

-  * Infrastructure Setup
+* Step 1: Infrastructure Setup
-  * Certificate Authority and TLS Setup
+* Step 2: Certificate Authority and TLS
+* Step 3: Kubeconfigs
-  * etcd Cluster Setup
+* Step 4: etcd Cluster
-  * Control Plane Setup
+* Step 5: Control Plane Setup
-  * Worker Node Setup
+* Step 6: Worker Nodes Setup
-  * Networking Configuration
+* Step 7: Networking (CNI)
-* Validation and Testing
+* Validation
 * Challenges and Debugging
 * Security Considerations
-* Key Learnings
+* Key Takeaways
-* Future Improvements

 ---

 ## Overview

-This project documents the process of building a Kubernetes cluster from scratch on AWS using EC2 instances.
+This project documents how I built a Kubernetes cluster completely from scratch on AWS.

-The entire setup is done manually without using tools such as managed Kubernetes services or automated cluster bootstrapping tools.
-The goal is to understand how Kubernetes works internally by configuring each component step by step.
+No EKS, no kubeadm, no shortcuts.

+Everything from certificates, networking, and control plane components was configured manually.

 ---

-## Project Goal

-The objective of this project is to:

-* Understand Kubernetes architecture by building it manually
-* Configure secure communication between all components using TLS
-* Deploy a highly available control plane
-* Bootstrap worker nodes and join them to the cluster
-* Implement basic networking using CNI plugins
-* Validate that the cluster can run real workloads
+## Why I Built This

+I didn’t just want to “use Kubernetes”.
+I wanted to understand:

+* what actually happens when a node joins a cluster
+* how the API server talks to etcd
+* how TLS is used across every component
+* what breaks when things are misconfigured

 ---

 ## Architecture

-The cluster consists of the following components:

-### Control Plane (Master Nodes)
+* 3 Control Plane Nodes

-* Kubernetes API Server
-* Controller Manager
-* Scheduler

-### Worker Nodes
+* 3 Worker Nodes

-* Kubelet
-* Container Runtime (containerd)
-* Kube Proxy

-### Supporting Components

-* etcd cluster for distributed key value storage
+* etcd cluster running across masters
-* Load balancer to expose the API server
+* AWS Network Load Balancer for API server

-### Request Flow

-User interacts with the cluster using kubectl.
-Requests go through the API server, which stores state in etcd.
-The scheduler assigns workloads to worker nodes.
-The kubelet ensures containers are running on each node.

 ---